Florida Highlights

 Tobacco use remains the leading cause of preventable death and disease in the United States and in Florida.
 To address this enormous toll, the American Lung Association calls for the following actions to be taken by Florida's elected officials:

-- Institute strong regulation and licensing of all tobacco retailers, including electronic cigarette retailers, with annual compliance and enforcement; and
+- Institute strong regulation and licensing of all tobacco retailers, including electronic cigarette retailers, with annual compliance and enforcement.

-The American Lung Association was able to protect funding for Tobacco Free Florida and ensure the total Fiscal Year 2024 program budget of $83,388,848.
+The American Lung Association was able to protect funding for Tobacco Free Florida and ensure the total Fiscal Year 2025 program budget of $87,386,521.
 Funding will continue to be dedicated to tackling the youth e-cigarette epidemic.
 The Tobacco Free Florida program is committed to providing a variety of free services to assist individuals with smoking cessation.
-In addition to the $15.5 million allocated for Quitline services and implementation of a referral program, the program dedicates an additional $9.1 million for in-person cessation counseling.
+In addition to the $11 million allocated for Quitline services, the program dedicates an additional $9.5 million for in-person cessation counseling.

-In 2024, the American Lung Association will continue to advocate for local control of tobacco prevention and control policies to ensure that communities can respond to the needs of their community through policy change.
-The Lung Association will continue to educate on the need to enact a comprehensive tobacco retail licensing program that includes e-cigarette retailers focused on strong regulation with an annual licensing fee for all retailers, annual compliance checks and enforcement.
+In 2025, the American Lung Association will advocate for coverage of comprehensive cessation benefits for Medicaid recipients.
+The Lung Association will continue to advocate for local control of tobacco prevention and control policies to ensure that communities can respond to the needs of their community through policy change.
+The Lung Association will also continue to educate on the need to enact a comprehensive tobacco retail licensing program that includes e-cigarette retailers focused on strong regulation with an annual licensing fee for all retailers, annual compliance checks and enforcement.

 Florida Facts |